adamsilver/fdpb/01-a-registration-form.md

 ### HTML5 Validation

-HTML5 validation has been around for a long time now.
-With a sprinkling of just a few HTML attributes, supporting browsers will mark fields with error messages when the user submits.
-Normally I would recommend using functionality that the browser provides for free, because it's often performant, robust and accessible by default.
-Not to mention, that it becomes convention as more and more sites use it.
+HTML5 validation has been around for a while now.
+By adding just a few HTML attributes, supporting browsers will mark erroneous fields on submission.
+Non supporting browsers fall back to server-side validation.

+Normally I would recommend using functionality that the browser provides for free because it's often performant, robust and accessible by default.
+Not to mention, that it becomes more and more familiar to users as more and more sites use the standard functionality.

-Whilst browser support is quite good, many browsers, particularly on iOS and Android, have patchy support [^].
-To simultaneously avoid these issues and grant oursleves the chance to design for a number of provisions, we'll provide our own solution.
-In this case, we need to turn off HTML5 validation by adding the `novalidate` boolean attribute.
+Whilst browser support is quite good, many browsers have patchy support[^].
+To simultaneously avoid these issues and grant oursleves the ability to design for a number of provisions, we'll provide our own solution.
+In this case, the first thing to do is turn off HTML5 validation as follows.

 ```HTML
 <form novalidate>
 ```

 When the user submits the form, we need to check if there are errors.
-If there are, we need to prevent the form from submitting the details to the server for processing, which happens as standard.
+If there are, we need to prevent the form from submitting the details to the server.

 ```JS
 function FormValidator(form) {